lovindata/interview-nba5years/README.md

 **Google colab**

 - 🧰 [Google colab](https://research.google.com/colaboratory/) for the EDA, Feature engineering & Modelization part.
-If free computation resources are available, just use it right ? 🤣
+If free computing resources are available, just use them right ? 🤣
 - The following files are from the work done on Google colab - `interview-nba5years/eda.ipynb`, `interview-nba5years/model.ipynb`.
 - The repository `interview-nba5years/resources/models` contains the elements necessary for the deployment.